All Episodes

 And I don't think they're going to be able to pull any of that off that way.

-How does that how does that play out?
+How does that play out?

 Yes, yes.

-That is um that is science fiction fantasy.
+That is science fiction fantasy.

-Uh number two, if you were to claim to have that, the the courts are going to point out it's not there, and so they will stop him.
+Number two, if he were to claim to have that, the courts are going to point out it's not there.

-And as I explained in saving nine, the feature, not a bug for them, that when they push court packing, whether it succeeds or fails, it still does lasting harm.
+And as I explained in Saving Nine, the feature, not a bug, for them, that when they push court packing, whether it succeeds or fails, it still does lasting harm.

 It's a great book.